 Why Am I Not Losing Weight on Zepbound?

-6. You’re not consistent: Zepbound is most effective when used consistently and as prescribed.
-Skipping doses or not following your healthcare provider’s instructions may reduce its efficacy.
+Zepbound is most effective when used consistently and as prescribed.
+Skipping doses or not following your healthcare provider’s instructions may reduce the efficacy of the medication.
 Stick to the prescribed schedule and attend follow-up appointments to monitor your progress.

 How long does a person have to take Zepbound?